 Getting Help with Your Decision

 The differences between an LLC and a corporation may not be obvious.
-As a result, it may be a good idea to talk to a lawyer and a tax professional to help you work through which option will work best for you.
+As a result, it may be a good idea to talk to a business attorney and/or a tax professional to help you work through which option will work best for you.